Arctic-Xiangjian/HC701-PROJECT/README.md

 torch.manual_seed(42)
 ```

+## Load data
+The data you can find in my /l/users/xiangjian.hou/

+And demo in `HC701-PROJECT/notebook/Load_Data_Demo.ipynb`

 ## Test data

 The messidor and messidor2 do not give offical test set.
 So We can split 0.5/0.25/0.25 as train/val/test split.